 Getting there: London EC3N 4AB

-4. Drink in an Original Victorian Gin Palace
+Spooky Destination 4: Drink In An Original Victorian Gin Palace

 The Princess Louise in Holburn is a Grade II-Listed pub.
 Built in 1872, it is named after Queen Victoria’s fourth daughter, Princess Louise, and is one of the finest remaining examples of a Victorian Gin Palace in London today.
 The pub has a beautiful interior dating from the 19th century with tiling by W.B.
 Simpson of Clapham.
 A gorgeous place, and being a Sam Smith’s drinks are cheap!
 Definitely worth a visit!